VillagerUnknown/VillagerCoin/README.md

 #### Currency Conversion Crafting

-Convert between currencies using the crafting table and auto-crafter.
+Convert between coin currencies using the crafting table and auto-crafter.

 * Insert a single stack of 99 or fewer of the same coin in a crafting table to convert down.
 * Insert 100 or more of the same coin in a crafting table to convert up.